swoole/swoole-docs/modules/swoole-server/configuration/max_conn.md

 > `max_conn` should be less than `ulimit -n`
 > `max_conn` should be more than `(serv->worker_num + SwooleG.task_worker_num) * 2 + 32`
 > the default value of `max_conn` is `ulimit -n`
-> the value of `max_conn` should not be too large and be setted according to the memory usage of server.
+> the value of `max_conn` should not be too large and be set according to the memory usage of server.